referrerpolicy=no-referrer-when-downgrade

 First, see why we use rust-docs for everything and our documentation principles.
 We acknowledge that as much of the crucial information should be embedded in the low level rust-docs.
 Then, high level scenarios should be covered in crate::guides.
 Finally, we acknowledge that there is a category of information that is:

-1. crucial to know.
+1. Crucial to know.

-2. is too high level to be in the rust-doc of any one type, trait or fn.
+2. Is too high level to be in the rust-doc of any one type, trait or fn.

-3. is too low level to be encompassed in a crate::guides.
+3. Is too low level to be encompassed in a crate::guides.

 We call this class of documents “reference documents”.
 Our goal should be to minimize the number of “reference” docs, as they incur maintenance burden.